Home News How to Price a Crash-Damaged or Category Car in the UK

 The reality sits somewhere in the middle.
 Cars with damage still hold value, but only when they are priced in a way that reflects both the market and the work required to make them roadworthy again.

 The first step is understanding what your car would be worth if it were HPI clear, not recorded as written off, and fully roadworthy.
-This is your baseline, not your asking price.
-HPI checks are used in the UK to identify issues such as insurance write-offs, finance and theft markers.
+This is your baseline — not your asking price.

-You can estimate this using recognised UK sources such as Auto Trader listings, cap hpi, HPI, or similar valuation tools.
-Look for cars of the same model, year, mileage, and specification currently for sale, then sense-check that against valuation data. cap hpi provides current UK vehicle valuations, and HPI provides vehicle history data.
+You can estimate this using recognised UK sources such as Auto Trader listings, cap hpi, or similar valuation tools.
+Look for cars of the same model, year, mileage and specification currently for sale, then sense-check that against valuation data.

 One of the most common mistakes sellers make is pricing a Cat S or Cat N car too close to an equivalent non-recorded car.

-There is no single fixed percentage that applies to every vehicle, but Cat S and Cat N cars are usually worth significantly less than a comparable non-recorded car.
+There is no single fixed percentage that applies to every vehicle, but category cars are usually worth significantly less than a comparable clean example.
 The price needs to reflect the write-off status, the repair risk, and the lower resale appeal for the buyer.
 Cat S means structural damage.
-Cat N means non-structural damage, which can still include brakes, steering, electrics or safety systems.
+Cat N means non-structural damage — which can still include brakes, steering, electrics or safety systems.

-For example, if the cheapest comparable non-recorded car on the market is £40,000, pricing a category car at £38,000 will rarely generate meaningful interest.
-The saving is not enough to justify the risk, repair effort, and time for the buyer.
+To make this concrete: if the cheapest comparable non-recorded car on the market is £40,000, pricing a category car at £38,000 will rarely generate meaningful interest.
+The saving is not enough to justify the risk, repair effort and time for the buyer.

 At around £28,000 to £30,000, the value becomes clearer.
 Buyers can see the margin, factor in repairs, and still make the numbers work.